 Psychology:

 Tan color is a calming and reassuring color that can help to create a sense of comfort and relaxation.
 It is a popular choice for bedroom decor because of its ability to create a cozy and inviting environment.
-In product design, tan is often used to create a sense of durability and reliability.
+In product design, tan is often used to develop a sense of durability and reliability.

 Color Codes: